shaman2016scratch/RussiaScript/README.md

 # RussiaScript
 The programming language is made in JavaScript, the syntax is Russian, all the code is in json format

-Also have:

-RSML — RussiaScript Markup Language

-SLRS — Language Styles RussiaScript
+Also have: <br>RSML — RussiaScript Markup Language<br>SLRS — Language Styles RussiaScript